10 Things to keep in mind when becoming a digital nomad

 Not everyone at a coffee shop is friendly.
 People who go to coffee shops often times aren’t digital nomads, so it is not uncommon for people to stare at you or make comments when you sit their long term.

-7. Building yourself and finding remote work
+7. Building yourself and finding remote jobs

 Figuring out what kind of digital nomad you want to be can be daunting.
 Know that you probably already have skills that you can perfect to get yourself to nomad status!
-You need to ask yourself these questions in order to find what your digital job or jobs will be.
+You need to ask yourself these questions in order to find what your remote job or jobs will be.

 Do you want to work for other people or work for yourself?